-Hydrocodone is a medication most often used to treat pain.
-It belongs to a group of medications called opioids.
+Hydrocodone is a medication used to treat pain.
+Hydrocodone belongs to a group of medications called opioids.
 Opioids are sometimes called narcotics.
 Some commonly used hydrocodone products also contain other medications, such as acetaminophen.
-These include the brand names Lortab®, Norco® and Vicodin®.
+These can include the brand names Lortab®, Norco® and Vicodin®.
 For more information on acetaminophen, please see our fact sheet: https://mothertobaby.org/fact-sheets/acetaminophen-pregnancy/.

 I am taking hydrocodone, but I would like to stop taking it before becoming pregnant.
 How long does the drug stay in my body?

-Talk with your healthcare provider before making any changes to your medications.
-Medications leave peoples’ bodies at different rates.
-In healthy, non-pregnant adults it usually takes about 24 hours for all of the hydrocodone to be gone from the body.
+People eliminate medications at different rates.
+In healthy, non-pregnant adults, it usually takes about 24 hours for all of the hydrocodone to be gone from the body.

 I take hydrocodone.
 Can it make it harder for me to get pregnant?*